Unveiling the Hidden World of Rabbit Nest

 When and How to Intervene with a Rabbit Nest

-Sometimes, you may need to intervene with a rabbit nest, especially if it's in danger of being disturbed by yard work or pets.
+Sometimes, you may need to intervene with a rabbit nest, especially if it’s in danger of being disturbed by yard work or pets.
 If the nest has been damaged, you can add dried grass or use the original material to repair it.
 Always try to leave the nest as close to the original site as possible.
 If you find a stray baby rabbit, you may or may not need to return it to the bunny nest.
+If the baby needs to be fed, it is best to consult a wildlife rehabilitator for proper feeding instructions.
+Mother rabbits will usually return to nurse their babies, so minimal intervention is best.
 The kittens only stay in the nest for about 3 weeks.
 After that time they are old enough to be out on their own.
-If the babies have their eyes open and seem healthy, it's best to leave them be, as mother rabbits will usually return to feed them.
+If the babies have their eyes open and seem healthy, it’s best to leave them be, as mother rabbits will usually return to feed them.
+Baby rabbits may show signs of distress or recovery within a few days after being exposed to environmental hazards or after being handled.

 The Role of Wildlife Rehabilitators